Engine Error Messages

 You've attempted to use a feature that is not supported by your edition.
 See editions.

 You have to increase the nexus memory (see: -nx command line option or WED Map Properties) for this level, or - if the nexus is already at the recommended limit of 200 MB - reduce the number of elements in the level.
-A6 only; in A7 the nexus is automatically increased.
+This message is only issued in the development version.
+It is not fatal; if the nexus is too small, memory is allocated at runtime.

-An internal crash happened.
-Note the circumstances, and contact the Conitec support.
+An internal error happened (development version only).
+Note the circumstances, and contact Gamestudio Support.

 Your 3D video card is not suited for DirectX games because it offers not enough memory for basic functions such as screen buffer or memory management.